unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

    Fig. 2: Transfers of Information between Components.

 For component contributions to be `cm4twc`-compliant, they need to comply with this fixed interface.
-If your component contribution is overlapping several components, it requires to be refactored into the relevant number of components.
+If your science component contribution is overlapping several components, it requires to be refactored into the relevant number of components.

 Contributions must be implemented as Python classes, and more specifically as subclasses of one of the three framework components.
-This way, the interface for the component contribution is already set, and the component directly inherits all the functionalities intrinsic to the framework so that, as a contributor, you can focus solely on specifying the data and science elements of your component(s).
+This way, the interface for the science component contribution is already set, and the component directly inherits all the functionalities intrinsic to the framework so that, as a contributor, you can focus solely on specifying the data and science elements of your component(s).

-Creating your contribution as a Python class can simply be done by subclassing from the relevant framework component, e.g. a surface layer component would be created as follows:
+Creating your contribution as a Python class can simply be done by subclassing from the relevant framework component.

+.. rubric:: Example

+See an example of a mock surface layer component creation below.

 .. code-block:: python
    :caption: Subclassing from `SurfaceLayerComponent` class.